technoon-org/technoon.org/lesson_1/tutorial.md

 breaking) changes to our files without worrying about losing a good/working version.

-Let's say we accidentally deleted our journal entry:
+Let's say we accidentally deleted our blog entry:

 ```
 rm entry_1.md